ChRe777/CleanCode/README.md

 ## Personal Notes

-    People should enjoy coding.
+* People should enjoy coding.
-    People should can read code.
+* People should can read code.

 ## Tips

+### Design

+Design error always leads to unclean code.
+Clean design is import.
+Design before start coding.
+Have a clear simple design.
+Not overcomplicate things at start time.

 ### Keep it simple (is a must)